 From this window, like the moon, I keep sending news secretly”.

-finding beauty in death; the powerful ground that can emerge from pain; the visceral and important human rituals and symbolism of caring for the dead, for loved ones; our connection to the body (both our own, and in relationship to others); our relationship to mortality, time, space, materials and the sensory body; and how humans can experience many symbolic death cycles through life – which in turn trigger a shedding and renewal.
+Emily is exploring various aspects of death: finding beauty in death; the powerful ground that can emerge from pain; the visceral and important human rituals and symbolism of caring for the dead, for loved ones; our connection to the body (both our own, and in relationship to others); our relationship to mortality, time, space, materials and the sensory body; and how humans can experience many symbolic death cycles through life – which in turn trigger a shedding and renewal.

 Our human relationship to sound, space and materials provide context.
 Emily’s interest in the rituals of death stems from her background in concrete research and study of certain Egyptian burial chambers from the Great Pyramids, which were constructed to generate a resonant frequency within the space.
 The chambers were used for ritual chanting over the sarcophagus to honour the dead.
 Ritual was amplified through the materials, form and frequencies within the space.

 Emily is interested in people’s relationship to sound, materials, space and sensory life, and how materials affect the body.
 Her research interests include the effect of sound and light on cell formation and silica-activated concretes.

 Emily’s view is that death and pain can be a powerful energy to utilise in life, both for connections within the self and with each other.
 Possibly a worthy reflection in 2020.

 Paintings: These works form the basis of Emily’s interpretations and will later be transferred to a series of silk and muslin death shrouds, as the second iteration of her ‘death’ installations.

 Prayer Wall: People are invited to add to the prayer wall, by writing on a strip of cloth – a word, idea, or statement, signed or unsigned.
 These will be gathered and documented for the series.